nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 #### Setting up the Tasks Buttons

-In Studio Modeler, the buttons that are shown on the form are configured on the **Resolution Actions** tab.
+In Studio Modeler, the buttons that are shown on the form are configured on the **Task Buttons** tab.
 Two are already available because of the template node you chose.
 You need to add a third one when the document requires juridical expertise.

 1. Go back to the graph of the workflow on Modeler side.
 1. Click on **Add task button**.